enthought/traitsui/docs/source/traitsui_user_manual/view.rst

 ..
 [3] If the code is being run from a program that already has a GUI defined, then use edit_traits() instead of configure_traits().
-These methods are discussed in more detail in Section 4.3.
+These methods are discussed in more detail in :ref:`displaying-a-view`.

 ..
 [4] All code examples in this guide that include a file name are also available as examples in the :file:`tutorials/doc_examples/examples`